 If you have experienced any of these events in a nursing home, you are due compensation for any damages you incurred, as well as your nursing home fees.
-To get the help you need, contact an Oakville nursing home abuse & neglect attorney.
+To get the help you need, contact a nursing home abuse & neglect attorney in Oakville.

 Mental Nursing Home Abuse

 When the abuse that takes place is non-physical, it can be difficult for outsiders to recognize that abuse is happening at all.
 That is why friends and family members need to watch out for signs that would cause suspicion of their elderly relative being mentally abused.
 Mental abuse could look like this:

 - Barring residents from doing activities that they like

 - Not offering necessities such as food and water